 Get nuggets of inspiration and love on dating, self-worth and body appreciation (plus a gift from me to you!).
 Just enter your email below!

+Her expertise is in helping kind, caring, compassionate women develop a healthy positive relationship with food, their body, and themselves.
+As a former matchmaker turned dating coach, she also teaches clients how to find their worth, remove their blocks, and open their hearts so they’re ready for real love.
 Corinne’s wellness tips and coaching insights have been featured in numerous editorials, including Yoganonymous, Tiny Buddha, Woman’s Day, fitness, and MindBodyGreen.
 She’s graced such lists as The Best 100 Nutrition Blogs by The Institute for the Psychology of Eating and 100 Women to Watch in Wellness by MindBodyGreen and Athleta.

 Corinne graduated cum laude from Boston University’s Sargent College of Health and Rehabilitation Sciences with a Bachelor of Science in Nutritional Sciences and completed her dietetic training at Tufts Medical Center in Boston, Massachusetts.
 She received a Masters of Science in Nutrition from the Friedman School of Nutrition Science and Policy at Tufts University in Boston, Massachusetts.
 Further professional coach training was through the completion of Wellcoaches Core Coach Training Program.
 Adding to her unique background, Corinne completed a 200-hour Yoga Teacher Training through h3 Yoga in Marin County, California.